Snowflake-Labs/sfquickstarts/site/sfguides/src/hex/hex_vhol.md

 ## Exploring the Historical data
 Duration: 3

-Now that we have our data back in Snowflake, we can use our snowpark session object to pull our data back into Hex using the function `session.table()` with the name of our tables as arguments.
+Now that we have our data back in Snowflake, we can use our Snowpark session object to pull our data back into Hex using the function `session.table()` with the name of our tables as arguments.
 By calling the `toPandas` function, we can preview the table in Hex.

 ![](assets/vhol-dataset.png)

 ## Feature Engineering
 Duration: 5

-To create our training dataset we'll use our tables pulled in from snowflake and join them together.
+To create our training dataset we'll use our tables pulled in from Snowflake and join them together.
 We extract the date and hour from the `TIME_POINTS` column in the traffic table and join on the `DATE` column in the calendar table.
 We've also filtered out records between the hours of 10pm and 7am which is when the restaurants are closed.
 This table will be the input to our XGBoost model where we'll index on the `TIME_POINTS` column, the rest of the columns will be our features and `HOURLY_TRAFFIC` is the value we want to predict.

 ![](assets/vhol-join-data.png)